 Students are strongly encouraged to ride their own motorcycles; however, training motorcycles 125-250 cc are provided if needed.
-DOT-compliant helmets are also provided for students who do not bring one.

 The online classroom takes about 4-6 hours to complete and is highly interactive, using video and other features to address risk management, riding strategy, roadway management, impairments and special riding situations like carrying passengers and group riding.
 Participants complete online Chapters 1 and 2 (riding gear and motorcycle controls) before the first riding session.
 Students who have not completed Chapters 1 and 2 may be dismissed from class.